Parking rules exist to improve traffic flow and to ensure the safe and fair use of the roads within the City of Unley for the benefit of everyone.

 Parking expiation fees are set by the State Government and not by Council.
 Fee increases are gazetted following the annual State Budget and take effect from 1 July each year.

 The owner of the vehicle is responsible for the infringement notice.
 If you were not driving the vehicle at the time, you must provide a Statutory Declaration including the full name and address of the driver to the City of Unley.

-Pay online with your credit card.
-Mastercard and Visa are accepted.
+Pay online with your Mastercard or Visa.